binmosa/myDashCam/README.md

-## Welcome to the first Malaysian DashCam Datasets
+## Welcome to the First Malaysian DashCam Datasets

 <img src="example.png" alt="hi" class="inline"/>

+The Malaysian DashCam Datasets is an initiative work that aims to analyse and understand videos recorded via DashCams.
+This is primarly a research project and the data is primarly collected for resreach purposes.

 You can use the [editor on GitHub](https://github.com/binmosa/myDashCam/edit/master/README.md) to maintain and preview the content for your website in Markdown files.